Dev-Dominic/Javascript-Learning/index.md

 ```

 **Note:**
-- Arguments keyword does not create an actually array so it needs to be converted into a proper array.
+- The Arguments keyword does not create an actually array so it needs to be converted into a proper array.
 - Does not tell what parameter maps to what argument.

 ### Array-like object